 (Please excuse my elementary explanation of these music concepts.
 Although I was technically a music major for all of one semester my freshman year in college, I also had a dual minor in homesick misery and downloading music on Napster.)

 Anyway, here's a brief example of consonant vs. dissonant:

-Perhaps it’s juvenile, but I’ve always wished we had our own individual soundtracks to play in the background of our lives.
+I've always wished we had our own individual soundtracks to play in the background of our lives.
 I imagine our music would sound pleasant and harmonious, until the inevitable day when the dark themes of loss make their way onto the score.

 Out of nowhere the music would start to twist and turn in crooked and clashing notes until reaching a final dissonant chord.
 Then just like that the song would be over; as though someone played a shrill and terrifying chord on a piano and then slammed the lid shut.
 Although at the time you intellectually knew your soundtrack would never sound the same; your heart and body remained frozen, tense and aching, waiting for those dark notes to turn light again.

 The good news is that most of grief's harshness eventually softens.
 The bad news is, because your loved one is gone, some things will always feel a little unresolved.
 Take the pain caused by things left unsaid, for example.
 Death makes telling your loved one things like "I love you", "I'm sorry", "I forgive you", "I know", or "I wish I had known" impossible.
 You will never feel the release of knowing you've said everything you wanted to say.
 This aspect of your relationship will always remain suspended on a sharp and unpleasant note and longing for rest or resolution.